-For expedited organization determinations/pre-service authorization request, Molina will make a determination as promptly as the Member's health requires and no later than contractual and regulatory requirements or 24 hours after we receive the initial request for service in the event a provider indicates, or if we determine that a standard authorization decision timeframe could jeopardize a Member's life or health.
+For expedited organization determinations/pre-service authorization request, Molina will make a determination as promptly as the Member's health requires and no later than contractual and regulatory requirements after we receive the initial request for service in the event a Provider indicates, or if we determine that a standard authorization decision timeframe could jeopardize a Member's life or health.
 For a standard authorization request, Molina makes the determination and provides notification no later than contractual requirements.

 Providers who request prior authorization approval for patient services and/or procedures may request to review the criteria used to make the final decision.
-Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (844) 826-4335.
+Molina has a full-time Medical Director available to discuss medical necessity decisions with the requesting Provider at (855) 322-4082.